MurtadhaInit/dotfiles/Notes.md

 - A backup solution for larger directories that shouldn't be committed to `.dotfiles` (e.g. the Projects directory).
 A cloud solution?

-- Investigate ~/.local/ and remove if not needed.

 - Backup all Apps settings in the form of plist files?
 Those mostly located in ~/Library/Preferences

 - Export an environment variable for $(brew --prefix) and replace it everywhere in zsh dotfiles to avoid evaluating it everywhere.